jrbynum/AtlasUpdater/README.md

 	The path to the SteamCMD executable.
 This should not include the name of the executable, just the folder that contains it.
 For example: "C:\\SteamCMD".
 	For Windows, double escape backslashes in the path.
 So C:\Windows should be C:\\Windows.

+- SteamUpdateScript

+	Path to the SteamCMD update script for this server.
+If you are not currently using an update script, an example can be found in the resources folder.
+	Note: This script must end with the quit command, or AtlasUpdater will hang waiting for SteamCMD to exit.
+Check the example script for a list of suggested commands.

+- GameServerPath

+	The path to the root of the gameserver.
+Should contain the 'Engine' and 'ShooterGame' folders.

 - ShowSteamUpdateInConsole